sharecloud/sharecloud/docs/install/installation_general.md

 Create a database for our local Filehost instance or use an existing one.

 ### Setup Smarty
-Create the following directory:
+Make sure PHP has read and write access to this directory (chmod 700)

 	{$ROOT_PATH}/classes/smarty/templates_c

 where `{$ROOT_PATH}` reffers to the path where you have the source code.

-Make sure, PHP has read and write access to this directory.

 ### Setup config.php
 Create the `config.php` in the `system` directory and modifiy it to fit your needs.
 There is a template `config.php.example`.